kubk/typescript-enum/README.md

 }
 ```

-❌ The following works only for string enums but won't work for numeric enums, because the enum gets transpiled to `{"0": "Read", "1": "Write", "2": "Edit", "Read": 0, "Write": 1, "Edit": 2 }`
+❌ The following works only for string enums but won't work for numeric enums because the enum gets transpiled to `{"0": "Read", "1": "Write", "2": "Edit", "Read": 0, "Write": 1, "Edit": 2 }`.
+Notice duplicated values.

 ```tsx
 enum Permission { Read = 0, Write = 1, Edit = 2 }